Servo (radio control): Connection

 The servo is controlled by three wires: ground, power, and control.
 The servo will move based on the pulses sent over the control wire, which set the angle of the actuator arm.
-The servo expects a pulse every 20 ms in order to gain correct information about the angle.
+The servo expects a pulse every 20 ms to gain correct information about the angle.
 The width of the servo pulse dictates the range of the servo's angular motion.

 A servo pulse of 1.5 ms width will typically set the servo to its "neutral" position (typically half of the specified full range), a pulse of 1.0 ms will set it to 0°, and a pulse of 2.0 ms to 90° (for a 90° servo).
 The physical limits and timings of the servo hardware varies between brands and models, but a general servo's full angular motion will travel somewhere in the range of 90° – 180° and the neutral position (45° or 90°) is almost always at 1.5 ms. This is the "standard pulse servo mode" used by all hobby analog servos.

 A hobby digital servo is controlled by the same "standard pulse servo mode" pulses as an analog servo.
 Some hobby digital servos can be set to another mode that allows a robot controller to read back the actual position of the servo shaft.
 Some hobby digital servos can optionally be set to another mode and "programmed", so it has the desired PID controller characteristics when it is later driven by a standard RC receiver.

 RC servos are usually powered by the receiver, which in turn is powered by battery packs or an electronic speed controller (ESC) with an integrated or a separate battery eliminator circuit (BEC).
 Common battery packs are either NiCd, NiMH or lithium-ion polymer battery (LiPo) type.
 Voltage ratings vary, but most receivers are operated at 5 V or 6 V.